FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1980/1980-06-17-the-lena-zavaroni-show.md

 layout: post
 title: The Lena Zavaroni Show
 subtitle: New Theatre, Cardiff
-description: Note&#58; The title The Lena Zavaroni Show is a generic name for shows staring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
+description: Note&#58; The title The Lena Zavaroni Show is a generic name for shows Starring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
 images: /assets/images/locations/new-theatre-cardiff.jpg
 categories: [Theatre, The Lena Zavaroni Show]
 ---

-**Note:** The title "The Lena Zavaroni Show" is a generic name for shows staring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.
+**Note:** The title "The Lena Zavaroni Show" is a generic name for shows Starring Lena Zavaroni that had no original show title for the theatre at which Lena was appearing.

 ![](/assets/images/locations/new-theatre-cardiff.jpg){: .full-width}
 <cite>New Theatre, Cardiff as it look on 13 November 2007,  [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:New_Theatre_Cardiff.jpg)</cite>